More than 10,000 applications were received this past year for approximately 1,100 seats in the entering class of 2013.

 |Foreign Language (recommended but not required)||2|

-In addition to the above requirements, you must submit official transcripts from all post-secondary institutions you have attended.
+In addition to the above requirements, transfer students must submit official transcripts from all post-secondary institutions attended.

 Campbell University does not require a minimum number of hours in order to transfer.
 An applicant is considered to be a transfer student if they have completed any number of college credit hours after their official high school graduation date.
 Transfer students must be in good academic and social standing at the school from which they are transferring.